 Temporary Loans are normally available for 30 days, but can be available up to a maximum of 90 days.
 With your application, you will need to provide documentation proving that you can pay the money back.
-Applications are processed every week and the deadline is Wednesday at 4:00pm.
-If approved, you'll receive funds the following Thursday after 2:00pm.
+Applications are processed every week and the deadline is Wednesday at 4pm.
+If approved, you'll receive funds Thursday of the following week after 2pm.

 Eligibility for temporary loans

 - Temporary loans are meant for students who are experiencing a short-term cash-flow issue.

 - You need to be registered with Dalhousie during the term of the loan.
 You can be studying full-time or part-time.

 - You can only apply once per academic term.

 - If you've received previous temporary loans and they've gone unpaid for 30 days after the due date, your application may not be considered.

 - The University of King's College has its own temporary loan program.
 If you're a King's student in need of temporary assistance, contact the King's Registrar's Office.

 - Fill out a Temporary Loan Application [PDF - 36 kB]